 Engaging with ELIZA

-In Step 2.3 we met ELIZA and saw that ELIZA does not in fact have a mind.
+Earlier I spoke about ELIZA and argued that ELIZA does not in fact have a mind.

 The Turing Test looks at ELIZA’s objective behaviour - her responses to questions posed - rather than the subjective thoughts underlying these responses.
 I suggested that the Turing Test asks the wrong question.
 Instead of asking whether ELIZA has a mind or not, we should ask whether ELIZA has subjectivity.